filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 [Tailwind CSS v4](https://tailwindcss.com) is a major update focused on performance, flexibility, and modern web standards.
 It features a reworked configuration system, improved customization, and faster builds—making it easier to tailor your design system at scale.
 For the latest features and release notes, visit the [Tailwind CSS blog](https://tailwindcss.com/blog).

+[Tailwind CSS v4](https://tailwindcss.com) modernizes its color system by [switching from rgb to oklch](https://tailwindcss.com/blog/tailwindcss-v4#modernized-p3-color-palette), using the wider P3 color gamut to produce more vivid, accurate colors beyond the limits of `sRGB`.
+Since Filament v4 is built on Tailwind v4, it also adopts `oklch` for its theming system.

+### Semantic headings and dynamic color systems

+Heading levels are now generated dynamically to maintain a proper semantic `HTML` structure and improve accessibility.

+Color palettes are now more accurately generated from a single base color.

+Text colors are dynamically calculated based on the background color to ensure accessible contrast and improved readability.

 ### Authentication

 #### [Multi-factor authentication](../docs/4.x/users/multi-factor-authentication)